teovaira/role-prompts/ex03_tone_variation.md

 | Flexibility | "no worries at all" | "as soon as possible" |

 **What I noticed:**
-The friendly version feels like talking to a friend who happens to be hiring.
+The friendly version feels like talking to a friend or at least someone with whom i have intimacy and who happens to be hiring.
 The professional version feels like official business communication.
 Both are appropriate but for different company cultures.
 A startup might use friendly, a law firm would use professional.

----

-## Conclusion

-Tone instructions work really well.
-The AI kept all the important information the same but completely changed how it sounds.
-The friendly version makes you feel excited and welcome.
-The professional version makes you feel respected and taken seriously.
-Both achieve the goal of inviting someone to interview but create very different impressions.

-This shows that tone control is powerful - you can adjust how your message feels without changing what it says.
-Important for different situations and audiences.